02 Jun The cycle days you enjoy flirtatious compliments

 Who spots flirting first–married women or single women?

-As a sidenote, this study revealed something interesting about female behavior: Turns out, women in relationships are faster at detecting when someone is flirting with them than single women.
-In fact, the study found that single women were pretty lousy at sensing when someone was showing romantic interest all cycle long.
+As a side note, this study revealed something interesting about female behavior: Turns out, women in relationships are faster at detecting when someone is flirting with them than single women.
+In fact, the study found that single women are pretty lousy at sensing when someone was showing romantic interest all cycle long.